DEM0NAssissan7/debian-setup/README.md

 All services installed are configured sanely out of the box, and almost zero setup is required.
 This script is totally hands-off (except for accepting the Google Chrome EULA).

 More services and configurations are coming (like making Flatpak default in Discover).

+# TODO
+- Port script to python instead of bash for better scalability